smadhukumar/kafka/introduction/introduction.md

 ### About Oracle Cloud Infrastructure GoldenGate

-Oracle Cloud Infrastructure GoldenGate is a fully-managed service that uses Oracle GoldenGate Microservices to help you replicate data in real time, at scale, in the cloud.
+Oracle Cloud Infrastructure GoldenGate is a fully-managed service that uses Oracle GoldenGate Microservices to help you replicate data in real-time, at scale, in the cloud.
 It processes data as it moves from one or more data management systems to target databases in Oracle Cloud Infrastructure.

    [OCI GoldenGate service overview video](youtube:m4oloCyQJGM)